 Because CASA advocates are providing volunteer services for the benefit of the Court as well as for the children for whom they advocate, proceedings at which the CASA advocate appears will be granted priority on the Court's calendar whenever it is feasible to do so.

-Example 16.04 effective January 1, 2022; originally adopted as Rule 16.04 adopted effective July 1, 1996; amended and renumbered effective July 1, 2008; amended effective January 1, 2019.January 1, 2019.
+FRenumbered as 10.04 effective January 1, 2022; originally adopted as Rule 16.04 adopted effective July 1, 1996; amended and renumbered effective July 1, 2008; amended effective January 1, 2019.
+J